artainmo/general-programming/languages/rust/README.md

     println!("Hello, world!"); // Using a ! means that we are calling a macro instead of a normal function }
 ```
-Complile the file `rustc main.rs` and execute `./main`.
+Compile the file `rustc main.rs` and execute `./main`.
 If you have a C or C++ background, you’ll notice that this is similar to gcc or clang.
 After compiling successfully, Rust outputs a binary executable.

 Cargo is Rust’s build system and package manager.
 Cargo handles a lot of tasks, such as building your code, downloading the libraries your code depends on, and building those libraries (We call the libraries that your code needs dependencies).<br>
 You can create a new directory/project with `cargo new projectName`.
 Inside that *projectName* directory you will find a 'Cargo.toml' configruation file and a 'src' directory with a 'main.rs' file.
 The main file should contain a main function which indicates the start of the program.<br>